-It’s been pretty darn difficult to ignore the news about the Coronavirus recently.
+It’s been pretty darn difficult to ignore the news about the global virus recently.
 So I thought you might like to learn how to make hand sanitizer, especially as you might see panic buying of it in the stores soon.

-And while a huge majority of us will recover and be totally fine, it’s still important to try and keep yourself and your family safe, especially for those people who will suffer more serious symptoms or complications.
+And while a huge majority of us will recover from a virus and be totally fine, it’s still important to try and keep yourself and your family safe, especially for those people who will suffer more serious symptoms or complications.

 Panic Buying Hand Sanitizer